Support for Carers – Carer's Assessment

-• have a social worker
+• doesn’t have a social worker

-• receive any care or support
+• doesn’t get any care or support

-• be known to social care
+• isn’t known to adult social care

 How to get an assessment